Attorneys in Houston for Rapes and Other Criminal Attacks at Apartment Complexes

 - Failing to warn about other attacks and crimes.
 When there is a crime committed in the property of an apartment complex, the management has a duty under the law to put up notices warning the tenants of the dangerous condition.
 Unfortunately, warning tenants and prospective tenants of crimes and attacks at an apartment is not good for business and apartments often violate the law and fail to warn women about such dangers.

 - Unsecured Apartments.
 The City of Houston Municipal Code requires that vacant apartments be kept securely locked.
-When this is not done, criminals use the units to hide and commit crime.
+When this is not done, criminals use the units to hide and commit crimes.
 We have helped women who were attacked and dragged into an unsecured, vacant apartment.
 Spending the money to make sure vacant apartments remain secure is necessary to protect women.

-Some apartment complexes cut back on security and safety of their tenants in order to increase profit.
+Some apartment complexes cut back on the security and safety of their tenants in order to increase profit.
 When this happens, the complex attracts criminals.
 Apartment complexes should not be allowed to compromise safety for profit at the expense of their tenants.